The National Assistance Card is a personalised card to assist people with disability and health conditions in the community.

 The National Assistance Card can:

-The National Assistance Card is available to all people in Australia living with brain injury.
+The National Assistance Card is available to people with brain injury and Autistic people in Australia.

 The National Assistance Card Service hope that, in the future, the National Assistance Card will be available to all people in Australia with disability and health conditions.